raghubetina/syllabus-chapters/README.md

 ## Approach

 This course is very _project-driven_.
 We will, as much as possible, learn each skill by solving problems of increasing complexity.
-We will then combine skills to build more and more functional applications.
+We will then combine skills to build more and more functional real-world applications.

 This course is also very _question-driven_.
 In many cases, the slides, labs, and homeworks are designed not to impart knowledge but to elicit questions; which will then prompt conversations; during which, hopefully, knowledge will be constructed[^behind_the_curtain].